MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/clone-import-pipeline.md

 > [!NOTE]
 > The **Export** item is only present on the context menu if your pipeline was created in the classic editor.

-The process for exporting and importing a classic release pipeline is very similar, but the menus and UI are slightly different.
+The procedure for exporting and importing a classic release pipeline is very similar to the classic build pipeline procedure, but the menus and UI are slightly different.

 1. To export a classic release pipeline, navigate to **Releases**, choose **...**, and select **Export**.